HostNine is one of the youngest faces in web hosting, originally founded in 2006.

-All hosts like to lie stretch the truth a bit when it comes to promotional claims on their website.
+All hosts like to stretch the truth a bit when it comes to promotional claims on their website.

-They put catchy soundbites on their website, regardless of the facts, attempting to coast by on reputation alone.
+They put catchy soundbites on their website, regardless of the facts, attempting to coast by on the reputation alone.

 We purchased HostNine’s ‘Personal Plan’ back in June 2015, setting up a WordPress website to monitor and run tests over the past few months.
 We’ve compiled the most important data, including uptime & speed, and are ready to make a ruling in this unbiased review backed by facts and statistics.